jpype-project/jpype/doc/userguide.rst

 Multiple interfaces
 -------------------

-Proxies can implement multiple interfaces so long as none of those interfaces have conflicting methods.
-To implement more than one interface use a list as the argument to the JImplements interface.
+Proxies can implement multiple interfaces as long as none of those interfaces have conflicting methods.
+To implement more than one interface, use a list as the argument to the JImplements decorator.
 Each interface must be implemented completely.

 Deferred realization
 --------------------

-Sometime it is useful implement proxies when the JVM is not yet started.
-To achieve this specify the interface using a string and add the keyword argument ``deferred`` with a value of True to the decorator.
+Sometimes it is useful to implement proxies before the JVM is started.
+To achieve this, specify the interface using a string and add the keyword argument ``deferred`` with a value of ``True`` to the decorator.

 .. code-block:: python